Greater Midland Community Center: New building

-Programs
+Programs and operations

 The organization provides the community with a diverse group of activities that include youth and adult classes, drop-in sessions and leagues for athletics.

 In addition to aquatics, the indoor sports of basketball, volleyball, pickleball, gymnastics and curling are featured.
 Outdoor sports such as flag football are organized in cooperation with the Midland Parks and Recreation department.

 Offerings in fine arts are continuously scheduled and include art lessons, voice and/or instrument lessons and dance classes.

 Specialty fitness activities that are sponsored include fencing, martial arts (karate & judo), Yoga, boxing (non-contact), billiards, table tennis, pickleball and badminton.